jeffreykegler/hoonlint/misc/whitespace.md

 head, and should be indented one stop from the rune column.
 Header comments in a running hoon should be aligned with the rune of the parent hoon.

+As a special case, the running may start on the same line as the head of the 1-running hoon.
+In this case

+* that first line may contain any number of runsteps;

+* the head and the first runstop should be separated by one stop;
+and

+* all runstops on that line must be separated from each other by one stop.

 ### Jogging hoons